JemiShieh/UFOs/README.md

 Drawbacks of this webpage design:
 * Because JavaScript is case-sensitive, and all of the data is stored in lowercase, any user input entered in uppercase letters, such as the city or state abbreviation, would not return any filter search results.
 * Lack of user input drop-down menus
-* Inability to filter search by multiple values with the same ID, e.g. multiples cities or states
+* Inability to filter search by multiple values with the same ID, e.g. multiple cities or states
 * Inability to sort filter search results
 * Data set is limited to 13 dates

 Additional recommendations for further development:
 * Remove user input case-sensitivity
 * Add drop-down menus for user input
-* Ability to filter search by multiple values with the same ID, e.g. multiples cities or states
+* Ability to filter search by multiple values with the same ID, e.g. multiple cities or states
 * Ability to sort filter search results in ascending/descending order by column
 * Expand data set beyond 13 dates